jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

        [ -2.05131433e-04]])]
 ```

 When we build our model, we first try out a polynomial model with order of 9.
 We find it impossible to train with our sample data so we decide to start with an order of 3.
-When reach the order of 7, we already find the model is so easily overfitted with the sample data.
+When reach the order of 7, we already find the model is so hard to train.
 <div class="imgcap">
 <img src="/assets/dl_intro/p4.png" style="border:none;">
 </div>